Lego Friends: Friends: The Power of Friendship

 Lego Friends: The Power of Friendship aired on Netflix on 4 March 2016.
 The series includes two seasons with four episodes.

 Friends: Girls on a Mission

-Friends: Girls on a Mission is a 2018 television series on Family Channel in Canada, on KidsClick and later Kabillion in the United States, Pop in the United Kingdom and Ireland, Super RTL in Germany, and TVNZ in New Zealand.
+Friends: Girls on a Mission is a 2018 CGI-animated television series on Family Channel in Canada, on KidsClick and later Kabillion in the United States, Pop in the United Kingdom and Ireland, Super RTL in Germany, and TVNZ in New Zealand.
 The series premiered on 25 October 2018 and has continued for four seasons.

 Friends: The Next Chapter

 Friends: The Next Chapter is a 2023 animated web series on YouTube.
 The first season premiered on March 26, 2023.
 A second season premiered on June 13, 2024.
 These seasons' episodes both had a runtime of 22 minutes.
 A third season premiered on May 9, 2025, where these episodes' runtimes were shortened to 11 minutes.

 TV specials

 Friends: Holiday Special

 Friends: Holiday Special is a 21-minute television special that premiered in YouTube on 6 November 2021.